tischda/almira-rpm/README.txt

 Knows Issues
 ------------
-You need to specify <filemode> when specifyint username and groupname, the RPM plugin misses the defaults:
+You need to specify <filemode> when specifying username and groupname, the RPM plugin misses the defaults:

     <mapping>